ddbj/www/_faq/en/browser-still-waiting-for-response-e.md

 If not, change to Firefox or Chrome and reopen the URL.

-If you still have any problem, please contact us with followings from [contact form](/contact-ddbj-e.html#to-ddbj) by selecting the item, "DDBJ Nucleotide Sequence Submission System".
+If you still have any problem, please contact us with followings from [contact form](https://forms.gle/ZXteuEPM4SSm5HUt8) by selecting the item, "DDBJ : Nucleotide Sequence Submission System (NSSS)".

   - URL
   - Number of your sequences